facebook/react/docs/tutorial/tutorial.md

 If you click any move link now, the board should immediately update to show what the game looked like at that time.

-You may also want to update `handleClick` to be aware of `stepNumber` when reading the current board state so that you can go back in time then click in the board to create a new entry.
-(Hint: It's easiest to `.slice()` off the extra elements from `history` at the very top of `handleClick`.)
+It's worth noting that we updated `handleClick` to be aware of `stepNumber` by slicing off the extra elements from `history`.
+This means that we can go back in time, then click the board to create a new entry.

 ### Wrapping Up